Inca City of Machu Picchu: ecstasy or disappointment?

 This anticipation was necessary to understand why for me is difficult to talk about Machu Picchu, the place that left me with the most deep sense of disappointment.

-Maybe I should think in an objective way, imagining that I went to Machu Picchu for free and without having seen other wonders of the world (official or considered by myself), but the web is full of similar stories.
+Maybe I should try to think objectively, imagining that I went to Machu Picchu without spending anything and without having seen other wonders of the world (official or subjectively considered as such).

 I only tell what I saw and the emotions I felt.
 Neither right nor wrong but real and sincere.